All articles

 dream big written in pink chalk on a green wall

-The senior year begins slowly and amplifies in January, culminating in a feverous pitch in April and May.
+The senior year begins slowly and amplifies in January, culminating in a fevered pitch in April and May.
 We entered the beginning of my daughter’s senior year with anticipation, and halfway through, I began to think we would never survive.
 By the time she walked across the stage at graduation, we were both exhausted and proud of what she accomplished.

 Before school begins, incoming seniors should prepare for the overwhelming amount of college admissions activities.
 Tackling (or preparing) for those college-related tasks early can help ease some stress and pressure as the year progresses.
-You can take steps to prepare in advance by answering these college prep questions:
+You can take steps to prepare in advance by answering these college prep questions.

 The fall ACT or SAT test will likely be the scores you submit to the colleges.
 Have you registered for these tests yet?
 Are you prepared?
 Have you studied the formulas, done a few practice tests, brushed up on vocabulary, and perfected your writing skills?
 If not, now is the perfect time to do some test prep study in anticipation of taking the last test before applying to colleges.

 Now is the perfect time to finalize that college list.
-If you are applying early decision or early action, applications must be completed and submitted early in the fall.
+If you are applying early decision or early action, your applications must be completed and submitted early in the fall.
 You will also use this list when completing the FAFSA.
 The sooner you decide, the sooner you can start working on applications.
 The Common Application is available now for students to begin the application process.

 Have the “money talk” with your parents before you apply to colleges.
 Decide what they can afford to contribute toward college costs.
 Also, discuss what you will be willing to contribute toward the cost.
 Know what you and your parents can pay before applying to college.
 You can use Net Price Calculators to help determine the cost.
 Don’t apply to a college you can’t afford.

 The Common App essay prompts are available for students now.
 You should review these prompts and begin work on the essay before school begins.
 Summer is the perfect time to write, proof, and edit your college essay.
 Research admission essay examples if you're stumped on what to write about.
-The College Essay guy gives some excellent examples based on common essay prompts.
+The College Essay Guy gives some excellent examples based on common essay prompts.

 Many scholarships require students to be seniors in high school.
 Summer is an excellent time to search for these specific scholarships and apply.
 If you don’t know where to start, here’s our list of scholarships for high school seniors.
 Even if you can afford college, you should apply for scholarships.
 It’s free money!